sy2002/QNICE-FPGA/doc/VGA_Features.md

 The X- and Y-position is the pixel number.
 A sprite may be moved off the left (or top) of the screen by setting a negative value (in two's complement) of the X- and Y-positions.
-E.g. setting the X position to `0xFFFF` moves the sprite one pixel left of the screen, so only the rightmost 31 columns are visible.
+E.g. setting the X position to `0xFFFF` moves the sprite one pixel left of the screen, so only the rightmost 31 pixels are visible.

 The bits in the Control and Status register have the following function: